Around Rubin's "Theories of linear order": Almost convex equivalence relations and (LB)

 If we in addition assume that the theory is binary, we directly derive the following description of definable sets of singletons.

 \begin{thm} (LB) Every parametrically definable set of singletons is a Boolean combination of intervals and classes of definable almost convex equivalence relations. \end{thm}

 \begin{rmk} One may try to prove that (LB) implies that every formula $\phi(x_1,\dots ,x_n)$ is equivalent modulo $T$ to a Boolean combination of formulae of the form $x_i=x_j$, $x_i<x_j$, unary formulae, formulae defining almost convex equivalence relations and their $S_E^n$-like variants.
 However, that is not possible.
-Take the structure $(\mathbb Q,<,E_3)$ from Example \ref{Example T_n}, fix a cyclic permutation $p$ of $\mathbb Q/E_3$ and expand the structure by adding a binary relation defined by: $P(x,y)$ iff $p([x]_{E_3})=[y]_{E_3}$.
+Take the structure $(\mathbb Q,<,E_3)$ from Example \ref{Example T_n}, fix a cyclic permutation $p$ of $\mathbb Q/E_3$ and expand the structure by adding a binary relation defined by: $P(x,y)$ if and only if $p([x]_{E_3})=[y]_{E_3}$.
 The theory of the expansion has property (LB), but the formula $P(x,y)$ is not equivalent to a formula of the above form. \end{rmk}

-The general feeling that we have is that a structure satisfying (LF) can be produced, up to definitional equivalence, from a \ccel-order by refining some of the convex equivalence relations into finitely many uniform (in some sense) pieces and then adding a structure to the finite quotient; this is what we essentially did in Example \ref{exm Lb non binary} and in the previous remark.
+Our general feeling is that a structure satisfying (LF) can be produced, up to definitional equivalence, from a \ccel-order by refining some of the convex equivalence relations into finitely many uniform (in some sense) pieces and then adding a structure to the finite quotient; this is essentially what we did in Example \ref{exm Lb non binary} and in the previous remark.
 However, we could not find an explicit quantifier-elimination type result even for theories satisfying (LB).